pkhosra2/UNIFY/README.md

 We must reiterate that this alogrithm will work in conjunction with a user-driven rating system for each song that will ble play as a result of the test set, thus assigning each song picked by the Unify application a positive target value (1) or negative target value (0).

 After “scoring” was complete a prediction accuracy of 76.2% was achieved.
 This means that the classifier was able to guess 3 out of 4 songs correctly for this specific user which is extremely impressive.
 However, no techniques to boost the accuracy were used so 76.2% is on the low end of the spectrum.
+Below we can see the final decision tree printed on Python, displaying each node and the paramters in which it chose which path to take.

 For a decision tree classifier we can use popular techniques like pruning to improve our prediction accuracy, which cuts off potential paths or branches down the tree.